fscpscollaborative/fscps.tools/docs/Invoke-FSCPSAzureStorageUpload.md

 ## NOTES
 Tags: Azure, Azure Storage, Config, Configuration, Token, Blob, File, Files, Bacpac, Container

-This is refactored function from d365fo.tools

-Original Author: Mötz Jensen (@Splaxi)
+This is a wrapper for the d365fo.tools function Invoke-D365AzureStorageUpload to enable uploading files to an Azure Storage Account.

 Author: Oleksandr Nikolaiev (@onikolaiev)
+Author: Florian Hopfner (@FH-Inway)

 The cmdlet supports piping and can be used in advanced scenarios.
 See more on github and the wiki pages.